DataWithOjo/ETL_Pipeline_with_Python_and_DBT/README.md

 docker compose push
 ```

+**Pull the image**:
+    Pull the latest version of the image from the specified Docker Hub repository.
+    ```sh
+    docker pull datawithojo/dbt-runner:latest
+    docker pull datawithojo/etl-runner
+    ```

 ## Automating the Dockerized Pipeline

 A final bash script was created to automate the Docker Compose workflow for scheduling.